eficode-academy/oidc-oauth2-katas/using-tokens.md

 ### Using Tokens with Curl

-Login to get tokens and export them in the terminal:
+Login to the client to get tokens and export them in the terminal:

 ```console
 export ID_TOKEN=<xxx>